Introduction, Goals and Background

 - Make the data available to the entire research community in a rapid and responsible way, to accelerate research into the causes and control of cancer

-- Robustness, whole genome sequences, or an equivalent assay when WGS is not feasible, and parallel whole transcriptomic sequencing
+- Robust; containing whole genome sequences, or an equivalent assay when WGS is not feasible, and parallel whole transcriptomic sequencing

-- Comprehensive annotation, with clinical data describing lifestyle, co-morbidity, diagnostics, toxicity and response to therapy and survival
+- Comprehensively annotated; with clinical data describing lifestyle, comorbidity, diagnostics, response to therapy and survival

-- Harmonisation, using central analysis and pipelines through regional data processing centres
+- Harmonised; using central analysis and pipelines through regional data processing centres

-- Based on control data, generated from matched non-tumor tissue, to distinguish somatic aberrations from inherited sequence variants where practical
+- Based on control data, generated from matched non-tumour tissue, to distinguish somatic aberrations from inherited sequence variants

 The ARGO project will aim to address the following specific questions: